-\textbf{Learning Visual Grounding of 3D Scenes.} The availability of standardized 3D visual grounding datasets has led to the proposal of numerous insightful methods in this field.
-Most existing methods tackle visual grounding through end-to-end learning of a 3D object detector and a localization module that combines language and 3D representations~\cite{huang2021text,huang2022multi,jain2022bottom,luo20223d,roh2022languagerefer,yuan2022toward,yuan2021instancerefer,zhao20213dvg}.
-Some methods pre-compute 3D object detection or instance segmentation results and then use the point cloud features of that 3D bounding box and segments for visual grounding~\cite{Huang_Lee_Chen_Liu_2021,yuan2021instancerefer}.
-However, the low resolution of 3D data, resulting from the reconstruction process, poses challenges in object recognition.
+\textbf{Learning Visual Grounding of 3D Scenes.} The availability of standardized 3D visual grounding datasets has bolstered numerous insightful methods in this field.
+Compared to 2D visual grounding~\cite{refcoco,refcocog} and video visual grounding~\cite{lingualotb99,VID-Sentence,Kurita_2023_ICCV} tasks for which state-of-the-art models~\cite{mdetr,ofa,liu2023grounding} use image encoders that are preliminary trained with large-scale image data, 3D visual grounding models use a limited number of 3D scene data.
+Indeed, most existing 3D visual grounding methods use end-to-end learning of a 3D object detector and a localization module that combines language and 3D representations~\cite{bakr2022look,he2021transrefer3d,luo20223d,yuan2022toward,roh2022languagerefer,abdelreheem2022scanents,wang2023distilling}.
+Some methods pre-compute 3D object detection or instance segmentation result.
+The methods then use the point cloud features of that 3D bounding box and segments for visual grounding~\cite{Huang_Lee_Chen_Liu_2021,Yuan_2021_ICCV}.
+However, the low resolution of 3D data, resulting from the reconstruction process, presents challenges for object recognition.
 To address this issue, using both 2D images and 3D data has been proposed~\cite{yang2021sat,jain2022bottom}.
-Nonetheless, these methods are unsuitable for Cross3DVG because they require prior object recognition and ground-truth category labels.
-Our baseline method differs from these methods as it can simultaneously perform object detection, acquire 2D images, and localize objects with the 2D and 3D object features.
-Recently, methods that combine 3D visual captioning and grounding and learn both models concurrently have been proposed~\cite{cai20223djcg,chen2021d3net}.
+Our baseline method differs from these methods because it can simultaneously perform object detection, acquire multi-view 2D images, and localize objects with multi-view CLIP-based 2D image and 3D object features.
+Recently, some proposed methods can combine 3D visual captioning and grounding and learn both models concurrently ~\cite{cai20223djcg,chen2021d3net,chen2022unit3d,Jin_2023_CVPR}.
 These works suggest that the simultaneous learning of both tasks exhibits synergistic effects.
-To benchmark 3D visual grounding performance, these methods mainly use two popular datasets, ReferIt3D~\cite{achlioptas2020referit_3d} and ScanRefer~\cite{chen2020scanrefer}, both based on ScanNet.
-For this reason, the performance of 3D visual grounding across different 3D datasets remains unexplored.
-In this work, we employ established and state-of-the-art 3D visual grounding methods, along with the CLIP-based baseline model (see Section~\ref{sec:method}) to benchmark the performance of Cross3DVG.
-This enables us to explore the components that contribute to the generalization of the task.
+To benchmark 3D visual grounding performance, most existing methods use two popular datasets based on ScanNet: Nr3D~\cite{achlioptas2020referit_3d} and ScanRefer~\cite{chen2020scanrefer}.
+Hence the performance of 3D visual grounding across different 3D datasets remains unexplored.
+For the work described herein, we employ established 3D visual grounding methods along with the CLIP-based baseline model (Section~\ref{sec:method}) to explore the components which contribute to generalization of the Cross3DVG task.

-\section{Cross-Dataset 3D Visual Grounding}
+\section{Cross-dataset 3D Visual Grounding}